ckerce/pops_ml/README.md

 Here we demonstrate the fairly arbitrary decoupling possible between an antenna (with the practically useful characteristics of sparsity and non-uniformity) and the far field beam shape.
 The antenna layout is dervied from an images of a CNN diagram from another work, and the target beam pattern are stylized letters reading "ML".

-Running the example with CUDA support consists of
+To generate the shaped pattern with the letters "ML" from a fixed phased array layout, simply run
 ```python
 python pops_example.py
 ```